ekachem/TEST/markdown_documentation.md

 Images are similar to links but start with an exclamation point (!).

 ### 7. Fenced Code Block
+Defines a Code Block: The triple backticks (```) mark the beginning and end of a section that should be treated as code, preserving formatting like indentation and line breaks.
 Example markdown
 Here is a simple Python code example: